Skewness-Robust Causal Discovery in Location-Scale Noise Models: Introduction

-In this paper, we focus on the class of LSNMs, for which the functional relationship between cause $X$ and effect $Y$ is described by $Y=f(X)+g(X)N$, where $g$ is a strictly positive function.
-LSNMs generalize the class of ANMs and have been shown to be identifiable except for pathological cases~\cite{GRCI,LOCI}.
-Despite the generality of the identification result, prior work predominantly modeled symmetric noise distributions~\cite{LOCI,GRCI,skewscore,ROCHE}.
+Despite the generality of the identification result for LSNMs, prior work predominantly modeled symmetric noise distributions in bivariate~\cite{LOCI,GRCI,ROCHE} and multivariate models~\citep{duong:2023:heteroscedastic,skewscore}.
 This assumption is, however, often violated in real-world data, e.g., \citet{Genton} provides numerous data examples exhibiting skewed distributions, including coastal flooding, spatial rainfall prediction and stochastic frontier analysis.
+Skewness induces a misspecification in likelihood models that assume symmetric noise, which in turn complicates estimation of $f$ and $g$.
 In \cref{fig:forward}, we illustrate the problem that skewed noise distributions pose to these approaches.
 Here, we apply \textsc{LOCI}~\cite{LOCI}, which assumes Gaussian noise terms and follows a RESIT-type approach~\cite{RESIT} to a skewed LSNM.
-Such approaches, aim to extract the noise term as $\widehat{N} = (Y - \widehat{f}(X)) (\widehat{g}(X))^{-1}$ and subsequently test for independence with the hypothetical cause $X$.
-Independence would confirm the model assumptions, however, we see that the skewness induces a misspecification in the learned functions, and consequently, independence is rejected.
-As demonstrated in our experiments, this problem persists when resorting to likelihood-based approaches, which suffer from the same misspecification issue.
-This observation is in line with prior work that highlighted the pitfalls of Gaussian likelihood scoring in causal discovery for linear ANMs~\cite{reisach:21:beware} and LSNMs~\cite{schultheiss:23:pitfalls}.
+Such approaches, aim to extract the noise term and subsequently test for independence with the hypothetical cause.
+Even small distortions in the estimated functions can propagate to the residuals hindering independence between the cause and residual, which would confirm the model assumptions.
+Here, we see that the misspecification leads to a dependence, and consequently, independence is falsely rejected.